Using the connector

 -

-If a certificate with the name specified in the certificate profile file already exists on BIG-IP and is in the expiry window (by default it’s
+If a certificate with the name specified in the certificate profile file already exists on BIG-IP and is in the expiry window or revoked, the connector renews the certificate.

 -